-The accrued insurance reserves included in the accompanying consolidated balance sheets include estimates of the ultimate costs, in the event the Company was unable to receive funds from claims made under commercial insurance policies, for claims that have been reported but not paid and claims that have been incurred but not reported at the balance sheet dates.
-Although substantially all reported claims are paid directly by the Company's commercial insurance carriers, the Company is ultimately responsible for payment of these claims in the event its insurance carriers become insolvent or otherwise do not honor the contractual obligations under the malpractice policies.
-The Company is required under U.S. GAAP to recognize these estimated liabilities in its consolidated financial statements on a gross basis; with a corresponding receivable from the insurance carriers reflecting the contractual indemnity provided by the carriers under the related malpractice policies.
+The accrued insurance reserves included in the accompanying interim unaudited consolidated balance sheets include estimates of the ultimate costs, including amounts for which the Company's insurance carriers are responsible, for claims that have been reported but not paid and claims that have been incurred but not reported at the balance sheet dates.
+Although substantially all reported claims are paid directly by the Company's commercial insurance carriers, the Company is ultimately responsible for payment of these claims in the event its insurance carriers become insolvent or otherwise do not honor the contractual obligations under the related policies.
+The Company is required under U.S. GAAP to recognize these estimated liabilities in its consolidated financial statements on a gross basis; with a corresponding receivable from the insurance carriers reflecting the contractual indemnity provided by the carriers under the related policies.

-The Company maintains primary commercial insurance coverage on a claims-made basis for professional malpractice claims with a \$1.0 million per claim deductible and \$5.5 million per claim and annual aggregate limits as of October 1, 2021.
-Prior to October 1, 2021, the Company maintained primary commercial insurance coverage on a claim basis for professional malpractice claims with a \$0.5 million per claim deductible and \$6.0 million per claim and annual aggregate limits.
+Effective October 1, 2022, the Company maintains primary commercial insurance coverage on a claims-made basis for professional malpractice claims with a \$1.5 million per claim deductible and \$5.0 million per claim and annual aggregate limits.
+Prior to October 1, 2022, the Company maintained primary commercial insurance coverage on a claims made basis for professional malpractice claims with varying deductibles by policy year from \$0.5 million to \$1.0 million on a per claim basis and \$5.5 million to \$6.0 million per claim and annual aggregate limits.
 Moreover, the Company maintains excess insurance coverage for professional malpractice claims.
 In addition, the Company maintains workers' compensation insurance with a \$0.5 million per claim deductible and statutory limits.
 The Company reimburses insurance carriers for deductible losses under these policies.
 The Company's insurance carriers require collateral to secure the Company's obligation to reimburse insurance carriers for these deductible payments.
-Collateral as of April 2, 2022 was comprised of \$17.6 million of issued letters of credit, \$2.9 million in cash collateral, and \$2.9 million in surety bonds.
+Collateral as of October 1, 2022 was comprised of \$17.6 million of issued letters of credit, \$2.8 million in cash collateral, and \$2.9 million in surety bonds.
+Collateral as of January 1, 2022 was comprised of \$17.6 million of issued letters of credit, \$2.9 million in cash collateral, and \$2.9 million in surety bonds.

-As of April 2, 2022, insurance reserves totaling \$86.9 million were included on the accompanying interim unaudited consolidated balance sheets, representing \$41.9 million and \$45.0 million of reserves for professional malpractice claims and workers' compensation claims, respectively.
-At January 1, 2022, insurance reserves totaling \$80.5 million were included on the accompanying interim unaudited consolidated balance sheets, representing \$38.7 million and \$41.8 million of reserves for professional malpractice claims and workers' compensation claims, respectively.
+As of October 1, 2022, insurance reserves totaling \$85.2 million were included on the accompanying interim unaudited consolidated balance sheets, representing \$39.1 million and \$46.1 million of reserves for professional malpractice claims and workers' compensation claims, respectively.
+At January 1, 2022, insurance reserves totaling \$80.5 million were included on the accompanying consolidated balance sheets, representing \$38.7 million and \$41.8 million of reserves for professional malpractice claims and workers' compensation claims, respectively.